McNamara84/elmo/README.md

 # ELMO - Enhanced Laboratory Metadata Organizer

-This EPOS Laoratory Metadata Optimizer (ELMO) is based on a student cooperation project between the [University of Applied Sciences Potsdam](https://fh-potsdam.de) and the [GeoForschungsZentrum Potsdam](https://gfz.de).
+The Enhanced Laboratory Metadata Organizer (ELMO) is based on a student cooperation project between the [University of Applied Sciences Potsdam](https://fh-potsdam.de) and the [GeoForschungsZentrum Potsdam](https://gfz.de).
 The editor saves metadata for research datasets in valid XML files according to the DataCite, ISO and DIF schema.

 ## Main Features
 - Simple mapping of entered data using XSLT.